Skip to Main Content

 Award funding may be used for technology, equipment, course-related costs and professional development.
 We are unable to directly compensate faculty for their time.

-Funding for summer or fall 2024 courses is allocated after the award notification and must be used by June 30, 2025.
+Funding for spring 2025 courses is allocated after the award notification and should be used by June 30, 2025.

 ---